Easy Smoked Brisket Recipe

 When the smoked brisket reaches an internal temperature of 165 degrees F, we remove it from the smoker and then wrap it in pink butcher paper.
 This is called the Texas crutch.

-a full smoked brisket wrapped in pink butcher paper
+A full smoked brisket wrapped in pink butcher paper.

 Smoked Brisket wrapped in butcher paper.